-Rural roads link markets and the centres of production for many economic sectors such as agriculture.
-Africa currently has about a million kilometres of rural roads4.
+Rural roads open and link markets to the centres of production for many economic sectors such as agriculture.
+Africa currently has about a million kilometres of rural roads.
 Their density (tertiary and unclassified) ranges from 0.1 km per 1,000 people in the Democratic Republic of Congo to 21.6 in Namibia, with a mean of 2.6 km and a median of 1.2 km.
-Burkina Faso, Namibia and South Africa stand out as having the most extensive rural networks relative to their populations (G William, 2011).Rural networks typically carry very low levels of traffic amounting to no more than 10 percent of the overall figure on the classified network.
+Burkina Faso, Namibia and South Africa stand out as having the most extensive rural networks relative to their populations (GWilliam, 2011).
+Rural networks typically carry very low levels of traffic amounting to no more than 10 percent of the overall figure on the classified network.
 There are a handful of countries where the rural network plays a more prominent role, capturing more than 20 percent of traffic, namely Ethiopia, Malawi, and Nigeria.